-Is there anything better than a refreshing orange creamsicle on a hot summer day?
-These homemade orange blossom creamsicles are delicately floral with hint of smooth vanilla, and a light yet creamy texture, while bursting with the well loved fresh and zesty orange flavor.
+Is there anything better than a refreshing citrus treat on a hot summer day?
+These homemade orange blossom popsicles are delicately floral with a hint of smooth vanilla and a light yet creamy texture while bursting with the well-loved fresh and zesty orange flavor.

 Don’t have orange blossom water?
 Replace it with rose water.

-What is orange blossom water known as and where is it seen?
+What is orange blossom water known as and where is it popular?

 Orange blossom water is also referred to as neroli or orange flower water.
-Neroli is reportedly one of the ingredients in the secret coca-cola soft drink.
-This water is used in traditional Mediterranean deserts and in Moroccan coffee.
-The first time I tried orange blossom water was when a kind Tunisian woman gave us some for my baby boy’s upset stomach, as in North African counties it’s considered a natural medicine.
+Neroli is reportedly one of the ingredients in the secret Coca-Cola soft drink.
+This water is used in traditional Mediterranean desserts and in Moroccan coffee.
+The first time I tried orange blossom water was when a kind Tunisian woman gave us some for my baby boy's upset stomach, as in North African counties, it's considered a natural medicine.

 Recipes you may adore: